CellSage: Battery Health Analysis and Prognostics Software

 Batteries are often the weak link in power systems, and tools are needed to characterize these power systems in the field.
-Under license from the DOE’s Idaho National Lab (INL), Ridgetop has extended CellSage — the precursor to CellSage — to offer customers advanced methods to determine long term performance of battery packs used in stationary power backup systems, or electric vehicles.
+Under license from the DOE’s Idaho National Lab (INL), Ridgetop Group has extended CellSage to offer customers advanced methods for determining long term performance of battery packs used in stationary power backup systems, and electric vehicles.

 - Addresses diagnostic and prognostic evaluations of battery systems, including capacity fade

 - Optimizes battery life by investigating thermal management, customized operating conditions and string anomalies

 - Includes more than 10 environmental and operational parameters, including battery chemistry, temperature and thermal cycling are taken into account

 - Powerful analysis covering conditions in 130 U.S. cities

 - Advanced modeling framework reduces training time and allows researchers to rapidly employ CellSage to improve battery measurement capability.

 - Ability to adjust battery designs to meet actual deployment conditions